Thyroid Medications for hypothyroidism (NDT, T3, etc)

 Like all NDT’s, you will only see mention of T4 and T3 on the label, but they are porcine desiccated thyroid tablets and do contain all five thyroid hormones.
 The label says “once a day” but thyroid patients know it’s better to take NDT twice a day, like morning and early afternoon, since the T3 has a short half-life.

 NATURETHROID by RLC Labs (formerly Western Research Labs) See Westhroid-P below.
 UPDATE: RLC stopped production of their NDTs in 2017, stating it was due to updating their machinery.
 When it started to come back in 2018, an awful lot of patients stated that the “new” Naturethroid caused their symptoms to come back with a vengeance, and labs proved it.
-That is still going on in 2019, sadly.
+That is still going on, sadly.
+It is not recommended.

 2019 list of ingredients (which are the same as before):